 Let’s start with one that you should ask yourself.

 Most families haven’t stopped to think hard about what it is they’re shopping for.
-The ones I’ve interviewed are usually looking for an education, kinship from friends and mentors and a credential.
-But you may not be looking for all of those things — or one may be much more important than the others.
+The interviewees usually seek an education, kinship from friends and mentors, and credentials.
+But you may not be looking for all those things—or one may be much more important than the others.
 If so, talk about it and ask others — and see if you agree.

 2) What percentage of the instructors, including lab sections, will be taught by people who are not tenured or tenure-track?

-What we’re probing for here is undistracted teachers who will be around for a while.
+We’re probing for undistracted teachers who will be around for a while.
 Adjuncts and grad students may be fabulous teachers.
-But adjuncts are distracted by all of the hustling they must do to scare up additional work and wages, while grad students have their theses and job hunts to worry about.
+But adjuncts are distracted by all the hustling they must do to scare up additional work and wages, while grad students have their theses and job hunts to worry about.

-And both of those types of instructors may not be on campus for the four years that your child will.
+And both types of instructors may not be on campus for the four years your child will.
 Given what the research tells us about the importance of mentorship, it’s wise to seek out schools with teachers who stand a good chance of actually being there the entire time.

-3) What percentage of classroom time, especially in their first two years, do students spend in classes with over 100 people?
+3) What percentage of classroom time do students spend in classes with over 100 people, especially in their first two years?

-Student-faculty ratios don’t tell you much at universities where professors like to brag about never having to deal with undergraduates.
+Student-faculty ratios don’t tell you much at universities where professors brag about never dealing with undergraduates.
 (You know that some of them do this when the customers are out of earshot, right?
-The contempt for teenagers in some parts of academia is…not small.)
+The contempt for teenagers in some parts of academia is…not negligible.)

-And average class size data is helpful but not completely telling either, since smaller ones tend to be upper-level courses — long after you may have ditched a major because you hated its extra-large intro classes.
-So ask about this generally — and ask about it with department heads in subjects that you are interested in, too.
+An average class size data is helpful but not wholly telling either, since smaller ones tend to be upper-level courses — long after you may have ditched a major because you hated its extra-large intro classes.
+So ask about this generally — and ask about it with department heads in subjects you are interested in, too.

 Paying for Four Years

-6) Will you have a brief conversation with me before I apply to give me an estimate of how much merit aid I might get if I apply early or regular decision?
+6) Will you briefly talk with me before I apply to estimate how much merit aid I might get if I use early or make a regular decision?

-Thankfully, College of Wooster and Whitman now do a sort of merit-aid pre-read.
+Thankfully, the College of Wooster and Whitman now do a merit-aid pre-read.
 You submit your information before even applying for admission, and you’ll get a quick sense of what they might be able to offer.

 7) Does your net price calculator predict merit aid?
 If not, why not?

-Related to the above — and the unpredictability of merit aid — if a school’s net price calculator does not gather academic information in order to offer a merit aid estimate, why not?
+Related to the above — and the unpredictability of merit aid — if a school’s net price calculator does not gather academic information to offer a merit aid estimate, why not?

 8) Why don’t you post your common data set?

-The common data set, which gathers all sorts of juicy details about a school in one place, so the institution can then pass it on to U.S. News and other ranking entities, is especially useful for people seeking merit aid.
-Section H2A is where a school explains how much money it hands out to more affluent families who have no demonstrated need (but may have absolutely no ability to pay full price, at least in their own opintion).
+The common data set, which gathers all sorts of juicy details about a school in one place, so the institution can pass it on to U.S. News and other ranking entities, is especially useful for people seeking merit aid.
+Section H2A is where a school explains how much money it hands out to more affluent families who have no demonstrated need (but may be unable to pay full price, at least in their own opinion).

 Why would schools hide this?
 Go ahead and ask them, please.
 Tell them Ron Lieber sent you.

-9) Are you keeping track of how often I come to your website and how quickly I open my email?
+9) Are you tracking how often I visit your website and how quickly I open my email?

 Ask the admissions officers about this during a group information session.
-Don’t worry, they don’t bite.
+Don’t worry; they don’t bite.
 They may merely be seeking demonstration of interest, which they consider as part of your application.
-But I’d also ask this as a followup — are there any circumstances under which you would offer me less merit aid as a result of me seeming too eager to hear from your institution?
+But I’d also ask this as a follow-up — are there any circumstances under which you would offer me less merit aid due to my seeming too eager to hear from your institution?